 - Stir the herbs into the water

-- Strain the infused water and mix with either ¾ cup of rubbing alcohol or vinegar
+- Strain the infused water and mix with 1 cup of apple cider vinegar

 - Store the mixture in a spray bottle and use as needed

-Yarrow extract (or tincture) can be purchased at most health food stores.
-Or, if you have yarrow growing around you, you can make your own tincture to use at a fraction of the price.
-Yarrow is gentle enough to spray to the skin directly, but if you would like it to go further you, it can be diluted with a small amount of water and still retain its effectiveness.
+Yarrow extract (or tincture) can be purchased at most health stores.
+Yarrow is gentle enough to spray to the skin directly, but if you would like it to go further you, it can be diluted with a small amount of water.

 Essential Oils That are Effective Against Insects